kancolle-ohuraiN-project/kancolle-ohuraiN/README-EN.md

 **Because the English of the main developer is not very good (native language is Chinese), there may be translation / syntax errors in many places in this readme.
 Please forgive me!**

+You can discuss and view development announcements and other information at [here](https://github.com/offline-colle/kancolle-offline/discussions)

 ## What is this? 🤔

 This project is an **open source offline version** made to prevent the Kantai collection from being unable to play due to the sudden **suspension of service**